fermyon/developer/content/spin/v3/ai-sentiment-analysis-api-tutorial.md

 ### Spin

 You will need to [install the latest version of Spin](install#installing-spin).
-Serverless AI is supported on Spin versions 1.5 and above.
 This tutorial requires Spin 3.0 or greater.

 If you already have Spin installed, [check what version you are on and upgrade](upgrade#are-you-on-the-latest-version) if required.